 Let me explain.

-Influencers Club has the largest database (55 million influencers) of Instagram user data.
-Collecting every user information that’s publicly available such as personal email addresses, phone numbers, Instagram bios, number of followers/following, Instagram category, and of course, Instagram handles (check free data sample with all 28 data points).
+Influencers Club finds user information that’s publicly available such as personal email addresses, phone numbers, number of followers/following, niche, and of course, social handles (check free data sample with all 28 data points).

 Having that kind of information makes it easy for them to take your current email database of customers and subscribers and check theirs for matches.
 Depending on the type of niche you’re in the match rate can vary between 5 to 15 percent.